quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Handling Version Negotiation Packets {#handle-vn}

-Version Negotiation packets are designed to allow future versions of QUIC to negotiate the version in use between endpoints.
-Future versions of QUIC might change how implementations that support multiple versions of QUIC react to Version Negotiation packets when attempting to establish a connection using this version.
+Version Negotiation packets are designed to allow for functionality to be defined in the future that allows QUIC to negotiate the version of QUIC to use between endpoints.
+Future standards-track specifications might change how implementations that support multiple versions of QUIC react to Version Negotiation packets received in response to an attempt to establish a connection using this version.

 A client that supports only this version of QUIC MUST abandon the current connection attempt if it receives a Version Negotiation packet, with the